AtlanticPackaging/node-style-guide/Readme.md

 ![Creative Commons License](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)

-## 2 Spaces for indention
+## 1 Tab for indention

-Use 2 spaces for indenting your code and swear an oath to never mix tabs and spaces in your code - a special kind of hell is awaiting you otherwise.
+Use 1 tab for indenting your code and swear an oath to never mix tabs and spaces in your code - a special kind of hell is awaiting you otherwise.

 ## No trailing whitespace